Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Texans stats and trends

-- Houston's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Houston's games this year have gone over the total in six out of 14 opportunities (42.9%).

-- Houston is 2-0 against the spread and 2-0 overall in games when it puts up more than 26.4 points.
+- Houston is 2-0 against the spread and 2-0 overall in games when it records more than 26.4 points.

-- Houston is 2-1 against the spread and 1-2 overall when the team totals more than 358.6 yards.
+- In games that Houston churns out more than 358.6 yards, the team is 2-1 against the spread and 1-2 overall.

-- This season the Texans have turned the ball over 21 times, one more than the Chargers' takeaways (20).
+- The Texans have turned the ball over 21 times this season, one more turnover than the Chargers have forced (20).

 Home and road insights

-- Houston has hit the over in four of seven home games this year.
+- Houston has gone over the total in four of seven games at home this season.

-- Los Angeles is 4-2 against the spread, and 4-2 overall, away from home.
+- Los Angeles is 4-2 against the spread, and 4-2 overall, on the road.

-- Los Angeles has gone over the total twice in six road games this season.
+- This year, in six road games, Los Angeles has hit the over twice.

 Powered by Data Skrive.